 - Basic is free and comes with 1 game with 2 setups and 200 MB of storage.
 It is perfect if you’re an amateur designer who needs a place to make and test their first game.

 - Pro is $19.99 and is an all-in plan: 10 games with 12 setups each, 5000 MB of storage and such premium objects and features, besides sounds, as 3D pieces, surfaces.
-The plan is perfect for professional publishers who want to make digital version of choice games from their extensive catalog.
+The plan is perfect for professional publishers who want to make a digital version of games from their extensive catalog.

 You can upgrade or downgrade at any moment.
 If you cancel your subscription, your games will be kept.
 See Tabletopia: In-Apps and Plans for details and info.